haproxy/haproxy/doc/lua-api/index.rst

   **context**: init, task, action, sample-fetch, converter

-  set the value *value* associated to the key *key* in the map referenced by *filename*.
+  Set the value *value* associated to the key *key* in the map referenced by *filename*.

   :param string filename: the Map reference